Skip to main content

 Scott County, MinnesotaEutrophic

-East Arctic Lake grades an F: water clarity, phosphorus, and chlorophyll-a all rate poorly, placing it among the most stressed lakes monitored in Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+East Arctic Lake grades an F: every scored parameter (phosphorus and chlorophyll-a) rates poorly, placing it among the most stressed lakes monitored in Minnesota. phosphorus and chlorophyll-a rate similarly, so there is no obvious single lever to pull on watershed management.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 East Arctic Lake ranks 17 of 17 in Scott County — at the lower end of the locally monitored distribution.